Se habla español

 If you have customized your vehicle with tires and wheels different from the ones it came with, the specifications in the owner’s manual may not match the tires currently on your car.

-After identifying the dimensions of your tire, the next step is to understand the details contained in those measurements.
+After identifying your tire’s dimensions, the next step is to understand the details contained in those measurements.

 Expert Insight: Tire dimensions are categorized into Metric (P-Metric), Flotation, and Numeric systems.